 - Bonding: you’ve got your best girlfriends together to celebrate the best day of your life, but between everything else to do in the week before the wedding, when do you get to just sit and chill with them?
 The atmosphere of a spa, without distraction of phones or other people, is so perfect a place to just indulge in the company of your favourite people.
 Of course, you can always head out for Champagne afterwards too.

-- Honeymoon-ready: yes, waxing hurts, but it’s worth it to be totally fuzz free for your honeymoon, and I feel certain it hurts less in the beautiful surrounds of a luxurious spa like East Day Spa, and a post-wax aromatherapy or hot stone back massage certainly ‘softens the blow’.
+- Honeymoon-ready: yes, waxing hurts, but it’s worth it to be totally fuzz free for your honeymoon, and I feel certain it hurts less in the beautiful surrounds of a luxurious spa, and a post-wax aromatherapy or hot stone back massage certainly ‘softens the blow’.

 P.S.
 Recently engaged?